-A credit score is a three-digit number between 300 and 850 that’s based on your credit history.
+A credit score is a three-digit number in a range from 300 to 850 that is determined by your credit history.
 Lenders use it to gauge your ability to pay back a loan.
 A good credit score is often considered to be 670 or higher, but it depends on the credit-scoring model used.

 What Is a Good Credit Score?